-1. When you buy the drug for a price that is lower than our price
+1. When you buy the drug for a price that is lower than our price track your out-of-pocket drug costs

 Sometimes when you are in the Coverage Gap Stage you can buy your drug at a network pharmacy for a price that is lower than our price.